Simple API Integration

 Emerging Tools:

-- Anthropic Claude Dev – Ethical AI coding with security-first practices
+- Anthropic Claude Dev—Ethical AI coding with security-first practices

 Market Impact Prediction:

-- 78% reduction in API integration time by 2026
+- 78% low cost in API integration time by 2026

 2. Quantum-Safe API Security